 English with Isabel

-Guide6-minute readUpdated 2026-04
+Trap map6-minute readUpdated 2026-04

-Listening Section 3 · the distractor trap
+Section 3 distractors · the three traps

 Section 3 is where the average listening score drops by a full band for a lot of students.
-It’s the academic discussion — usually two students talking to a tutor, or two students working on a project — and IELTS writers deliberately load it with distractors: things that sound like the answer but aren’t.
+It’s the academic discussion — usually two students with a tutor, or two students working on a project — and IELTS writers deliberately load it with distractors: things that sound like the answer but aren’t.
 This guide covers the three patterns to listen for.

-Distractor pattern 1 — the self-correction
+Pattern 1 — the self-correction

 Q: What did the student choose as her topic?